MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

 Optimizing the model
 --------------------
 To optimize the model we need to first define the bounds and starting position of the system.
+To conveniently manipulate the bounds and x0 of each parameter, we construct a DataFrame.
+In this DataFrame each row belongs to a different parameter, and the columns describe x0, lower boundary, and upper boundary.

 .. code-block:: python

     dimension_descriptions = list(rate_constant_names) + ["ion"]
     constraints = pd.DataFrame(np.full((len(dimension_descriptions), 3), np.nan),
-                               columns=["vertex", "lower", "upper"],
+                               columns=["x0", "lower", "upper"],
                                index=dimension_descriptions)

     index_reverse_reaction = constraints.index.str.contains("k-")